all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

   consentForCABoRTimeAuthored
       indicates the time at which the participant completed California Bill of Rights consent, regardless of when it was sent to RDR

+  consentForGenomicsROR
+      indicates whether genomic return of results consent has been recieved.

+  consentForGenomicsRORTime
+      indicates the time the genomic return of results was recieved by the RDR.

+  consentForGenomicsRORAuthored
+      indicates the time the participant signed the genomic return of results.

   questionnaireOnOverallHealth
       indicates status for Overall Health PPI module.